AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/terminology.md

 An example is often helpful in contextualizing this hierarchy.

 * WKND Travel and Adventure Enterprises might be a **tenant** that focuses on travel-related media.
-* The WKND Travel and Adventure Enterprises tenant might have two **programs**: one Sites program for its WKND Magazine division and one Assets program for WKND Media division.
+* The WKND Travel and Adventure Enterprises tenant might have two **programs**:
+  * One Sites program for its WKND Magazine division
+  * One Assets program for WKND Media division
-* The WKND Magazine and WKND Media programs would both have dev, stage, and production **environments**.
+* The WKND Magazine and WKND Media programs would both have development, staging, and production **environments**.
 * **Repositories** are used to maintain the custom code and applications for WKND Magazine and WKND Media.
 * Various **tools &amp; workflows** work across the repos to deploy code using CI/CD pipelines, access logs, access AEM, etc.

 ## What’s Next {#what-is-next}

-Now that you have completed this part of the AEM Onboarding Journey you should understand:
+Now that you have completed this part of the AEM onboarding journey you should understand:

 * The different layers that make up AEMaaCS.
 * The basics of what each layer does.

-Build on this knowledge and continue your AEM onboarding journey by next reviewing the document [Accessing the Admin Console](admin-console.md), where you will learn how access the console and verify your status as a system administrator.
+Build on this knowledge and continue your AEM onboarding journey by next reading the document [Accessing the Admin Console](admin-console.md), where you will learn how access the console and verify your status as a system administrator.

-## What's Next {#what-is-next}

-Now that you have read this document you should understand:

-* The different layers that make up AEMaaCS.
-* The basics of what each layer does.

-Now that you have an understanding of the basics of AEM as a Cloud Service's structure, you are ready to log in!
-Continue your onboarding journey by continuing to the document [Accessing the Admin Console.](admin-console.md)

 ## Additional Resources {#additional-resources}